|

 Learn to do ropes, 4-strand "round" braids, classic (3-strand) French and (3-strand) Dutch (or inverted-French or underhand) as well as a Crown braid (technically a horizontal modified (3-strand) French braid) and other advanced ideas like 5 and 7-strand fingering techniques, shapes like hearts, spirals and a pullup-weave.
 Session will be tailored to the desires and abilities of the audience.

-Dot Hardbound Journal Making To Programming Grid
+Hardbound Journal Making

 register ($20.00)